gitter-badger/grow-controller-Rpi/README.md

 ## step2
 put Adafruit.IO key in settings.py if enabled

-set variables in settings.py in menu [l]
+set variables in settings.py in (menu 'l')

 create a file in "boot" partition named "ssh"